t-DGR: A Trajectory-Based Deep Generative Replay Method for Continual Learning in Decision Making: Experiments

 \subsection{Metrics}

-We evaluate our models using three metrics proposed by the Continual World benchmark \cite{wołczyk2021continual}, with the average success rate being the primary metric.
-Although the forward transfer and forgetting metrics are not well-defined in a ``General Continual Learning" setting, they are informative within the context of Continual World benchmarks.
+We evaluate our models using three metrics proposed by the Continual World benchmark \citep{wołczyk2021continual}, with the average success rate being the primary metric.
+Although the forward transfer and forgetting metrics are not well-defined in a setting with blurry task boundaries, they are informative within the context of Continual World benchmarks.
 As a reminder from Section~\ref{sec:CL}, let $N$ denote the number of tasks, and $s_i$ represent the success rate of the learner on task $\mathcal{T}_i$.
 Additionally, let $s_i(t)$ denote the success rate of the learner on task $\mathcal{T}_i$ after training on tasks $\mathcal{T}_1$ to $\mathcal{T}_t$.

 \paragraph{Average Success Rate} The average success rate, as given by Equation~\ref{eq:metric}, serves as the primary evaluation metric for continual learning methods.

 \paragraph{Average Forward Transfer} We introduce a slightly modified metric for forward transfer that applies to a broader range of continual learning problems beyond just continual reinforcement learning in the Continual World benchmark.
 Let $s_i^{\mathrm{ref}}$ represent the reference performance of a single-task experiment on task $\mathcal{T}_i$.
 The forward transfer metric $FT_i$ is computed as follows: